lucasdbrown/industrial_network_template/docs/scripts.md

 - `brew install <command>` mac
 - `sudo dnf install <command` Fedora/RHEL/Rocky Linux

 On windows I don't know how you would do this.
 The commands need to be installed so the bash script can use them.
-Which is different from simply being able to use them in powershell
+Which is different from simply being able to use them in powershell.

 # testing.sh